18F/18f.gsa.gov/_posts/2015-05-01-pair-programming.md

 We also keep talking about what we’re doing, and why, while we’re doing it.
-That’s part of what brings the benefit — it makes reasoning explicit, putting everything to a real-time [”Zen of Python”](https://www.python.org/dev/peps/pep-0020/) test (“If the implementation is hard to explain, it’s a bad idea”).
+That’s part of what brings the benefit — it makes reasoning explicit, putting everything to a real-time ["Zen of Python"](https://www.python.org/dev/peps/pep-0020/) test ("If the implementation is hard to explain, it’s a bad idea").

 There’s a pattern here — we haven’t really needed to make our practices into rules.
 Talking about what you’re doing, saying goodbye when you’re exhausted — these unspoken expectations of social interaction are actually good rules for pairing, too.
 Perhaps more adventuresome cross-cultural pairing would call for more explicit rules.

 --